Interview with Evacomics, a Singaporean manga artist

 As an artist who is big on Japanese culture, how would you describe the authentic Japanese experience you had at Ikeda Spa today?

-The hinoki bath; it’s quite authentic.
+The Hinoki bath is quite authentic.
 The design of the bath, how the outlet goes out, and how it’s done is very Japanese.
-Even down to the stool, where we sit down, where we do the splashing is exactly how it’s done in Japan.
+Even down to the stool, where we sit, where we do the splashing is precisely how it’s done in Japan.

 Evacomics Interview Question #9

 I’d give it a 9 out of 10.
-It’s definitely very relaxing here and you feel as though you are somewhere not in Singapore.
+It’s definitely very relaxing here, and you feel as though you are somewhere other than Singapore.

 The onsen first helps you to relax and loosen up the muscles and gets you ready for the massage.
-The music played back during the massage and the masseuse was really nice as well.
-She gave a lot of tips on how to correct my posture because as artists, we draw for a very long time and usually have problems [around the neck areas].
+The music played back during the massage, and the masseuse was really lovely.
+She gave many tips on correcting my posture because, as artists, we draw for a long time and usually have problems [around the neck areas].
 Overall, it’s a very pleasant experience.
 Try out Evacomic’s favourite treatment over at https://ik.cm/evacomics.